-Due to the fact that tracheostomy tube changes are now listed as an exemption in the Controlled Acts regulation, Respiratory Therapists (RRTs, GRTs and PRTs) are no longer permitted to delegate tracheostomy tube changes.
+Because tracheostomy tube changes are now listed as an exemption in the Controlled Acts regulation, Respiratory Therapists (RRTs, GRTs, PRTs and RT(E)s are no longer permitted to delegate tracheostomy tube changes.

-That the timelines regarding tracheostomy tube changes of > and < 24 hours refers to surgical tracheostomies, not Percutaneous Tracheostomies.
 When changing percutaneous tracheostomy tubes, RTs must ensure they are doing so in accordance with their organizational policy with respect to timelines.